 No one wants to read a boring story, so make sure there are stakes to the story you pitch.
 Get to the heart of that drama in the pitch itself and you’ll hook an editor and make them want to know more.
 Leave them asking, “what happens next?”

 Journalistic publications serve the public by informing them on current events and trends—how does your piece fit into the news cycle?
 The more obvious a tie you can make between your story and what’s going on in the world, the easier a sell your story will be.

 “Why does it have to be now, as opposed to...a year ago?” asks Stossel.

-Answer these questions in you're pitch and you're on your way to having an editor write you back looking for more details.
+Answer these questions in your pitch and you're on your way to having an editor write you back looking for more details.